StFX is pleased to welcome students from universities around the world.

 The application consists of:

-- Nomination email from the home university International Exchange Office.
+- Nomination email from the home university International Exchange Office (typically from the International Exchange Coordinator).

 - A PDF copy of your most recent official university transcript.
 (If transcripts are not in English an Official English Certified Transcript Translation must be obtained and sent along with the original copy).

-- A completed Confirmation of Language Skills form (along with proof of certification if necessary).
+- Confirmation of Language Skills Form (along with proof of certification if necessary).

 All exchange applications should be emailed directly to the Education Abroad Advisor, Ashley Sheppard, at email@example.com by the deadline.